Best home workout videos, apps and e-books

 NRG Barre Body

 If you’ve ever wanted to try Ballet barre, now is the perfect opportunity.
-Nathalie Errandonea-Mewes, founder of NRG Barrebody, is currently livestreaming a whole range of classes throughout the week as we self-isolate.
+Nathalie Errandonea-Mewes, founder of NRG Barrebody, has a number of classes online to help you achieve all over body strengthening and toning.

-With classes aimed at all ranges and abilities (plus ones for kids), there’s plenty to keep you occupied while you stay at home.
+With classes aimed at all ranges and abilities, there’s plenty to keep you occupied while you stay at home.